16 Must-Visit Heritage Places In Kerala for an Unforgettable Trip

 Anantha Padmanabha Temple

-The Anantha Padmanabha Temple, also known as the Padmanabhaswamy temple is a temple dedicated to Lord Vishnu.
-Some points to keep in mind while visiting this temple are that it is only made for Hindus, and does not allow men with shirts or clothes above the waist.
-The intricate designs and details are something worthy to be captured in this temple.
+The Anantha Padmanabha Temple, also known as the Padmanabhaswamy temple, is dedicated to Lord Vishnu.
+Some points to remember while visiting this temple are that it is only made for Hindus and does not allow men with shirts or clothes above the waist.
+The intricate designs and details are something worthy of being captured in this temple.

 Timings: 4:15 AM to 11:45 AM & 5:15 PM to 7:30 PM.